DataFire/Integrations/integrations/generated/google_appengine/README.md

 ### StandardSchedulerSettings
 * StandardSchedulerSettings `object`: Scheduler settings for standard environment.
-  * maxInstances `integer`: Maximum number of instances for an app version.
+  * maxInstances `integer`: Maximum number of instances to run for this version.
 Set to zero to disable max_instances configuration.
-  * minInstances `integer`: Minimum number of instances for an app version.
+  * minInstances `integer`: Minimum number of instances to run for this version.
 Set to zero to disable min_instances configuration.
   * targetCpuUtilization `number`: Target CPU utilization ratio to maintain when scaling.
   * targetThroughputUtilization `number`: Target throughput utilization ratio to maintain when scaling